Peter Florence: Education and career

-Peter Florence was educated at Ipswich School, Jesus College, Cambridge, and the University of Paris and has an MA in Modern and Medieval Literatures.
-He holds honorary doctorates from The Open University, Queen Mary University of London, Worcester University and The University of Glamorgan, and is a Fellow of Hereford College of Arts, The Royal Welsh College of Music & Drama and the British-American Project, and an Honorary Fellow of Bangor University and of Cardiff University.
+Peter Florence was educated at Ipswich School, Jesus College, Cambridge, and the University of Paris and has an MA degree in Modern and Medieval Literatures.
+He holds honorary doctorates from The Open University, Queen Mary University of London, Worcester University and the University of Glamorgan, and is a Fellow of Hereford College of Arts, The Royal Welsh College of Music & Drama and the British-American Project, and an Honorary Fellow of Bangor University and of Cardiff University.

 He was made a "Colombiano de Corazon" by President Álvaro Uribe for his work in Colombia.

 As well as the Hay Festival, Florence founded similar festivals around the world in Mantua, Segovia, the Alhambra Palace, Cartagena, Nairobi, Zacatecas, Thiruvananthapuram, Dhaka, Xalapa, Belfast and Paraty.

 He is the co-editor of the Oxtales and Oxtravels anthologies with Mark Ellingham of Profile Books, in partnership with Oxfam.
 Florence is a Friend of Oxfam.

 He has written for a number of publications, including Index on Censorship, The Guardian, The Telegraph and The Spectator.

 A number of his interviews with writers appear in the Hay Festival's 30th-anniversary book Hay Festival Conversations.

 Florence is a trustee of the Baillie Gifford Prize.
 He is a member of the Board of The Deborah Rogers Foundation.
 He was a governor of Fairfield High School in Peterchurch, Herefordshire, and a trustee of Hay Castle Trust.

 He is a member of the European Festivals Association EFFE Jury.

 He was elected an honorary fellow of The Royal Society of Literature in 2018.

 Florence chaired the jury of the 2019 Man Booker Prize for Fiction, and notably defied the foundation's 1993-established rules to award the prize to two authors.
 Bernardine Evaristo – the first black woman to be awarded the prize – shared the prize with Margaret Atwood.

-In late July 2021, Florence resigned as director of the Hay Festival following an independent investigation that upheld a complaint of bullying against Florence.
+In late July 2021, Florence resigned as director of the Hay Festival following an independent investigation that upheld a complaint of bullying against him.
 He had been suspended in October 2020.
 Florence commented: "I consider that my role had become untenable due to the conduct of the board and its insistence on holding a disciplinary hearing in my absence whilst I was off sick after a breakdown."